dscc-admin-ch/lomas/server/CONTRIBUTING.md

 ## Tests

 It is possible to test the server with standard tests or integration tests (for the mongodb).
-The `run_integration_tests.sh` script runs the integration tests, make sure to have an activated python venv with the server requirements installed for it to work.
+The `run_integration_tests.sh` script runs the integration tests, make sure to have an activated python venv in a linux environment with the server requirements installed for it to work.

 Local tests (except for those using the mongodb_admin) can be run with a simple `python -m unittest discover -s . ` from the `lomas_server` directory.
 The tests will be based on the config in `lomas/server/lomas_server/tests/test_configs/test_config.yaml` and be executed with the AdminYamlDatabase.
 For local tests on the mongodb_admin, first get in the container with `docker exec -it lomas_server_dev bash` and then run the tests.